DTJF/libpruio/src/doc/_3_pins.md

 high or low state, depending on a counter running on a certain clock rate.
 When the counter matches specified values, the state of the output toggles.
-Since PWM output can get generated by different subsystems (and libpruio supports many of them), the resolution and the frequency range vary between the pins.
+Since PWM output can get generated by different subsystems (and \Proj supports many of them), the resolution and the frequency range vary between the pins.

 | Pin   | Subsystem       | Frequency Range        | Notice            |